morpho-org/metamorpho/README.md

 ### Rewards

-The vault may be entitled to some rewards emitted on Morpho Blue markets the vault has supplied to.
-The vault's owner has the choice to distribute back these rewards to vault depositors however they want.
-To this end, it is advised to use the [Universal Rewards Distributor (URD)](https://github.com/morpho-org/universal-rewards-distributor).
+To redistribute rewards to vault depositors, it is advised to use the [Universal Rewards Distributor (URD)](https://github.com/morpho-org/universal-rewards-distributor).

 Below is a typical example of how this use case would take place: